fenago/react-graphql-intro/md/lab_4.md

 Furthermore, we can log every process in our Node.js server.
 Debugging an application with Postman leads to a well-tested API, which can be used later in our front end.

-In the next lab, we will learn how to persist data in a SQL server.
-We will also implement models for our GraphQL types and cover migrations for our database.
-We need to replace our current [resolver] functions with queries via Sequelize.